Matthew 26:6-13 · Matthew · Updated April 25, 2026

 Summary

 As the passage unfolds, the woman pours the precious ointment on Jesus's head (Matthew 26:7).
 This act draws a strong reaction from the disciples, who express their indignation, questioning the waste of such a valuable item (Matthew 26:8).
-They argue that the ointment could have been sold for a significant amount and the money given to the poor (Matthew 26:9).
+They argue that the ointment could have been sold for a large amount and the money given to the poor (Matthew 26:9).
 Jesus, aware of their concerns, addresses the disciples, defending the woman's actions as a good deed done for him (Matthew 26:10).

 Chiastic structure